 In April 2015, Baltimore resident Freddie Gray, Jr. was arrested and later died while in police custody.
 At the same time, similar incidents were happening around the country.
-In light of these events, there was a resurgence of discussions in the media and within local communities around race, identity and difference, policy and community relations, and social and cultural inequalities.
+In light of these events, there was a resurgence of discussions in the media and within local communities around race, identity and difference, police and community relations, and social and cultural inequalities.
 Baltimore was at the center of these discussions and for many, became the example of a city in turmoil.
 While community members, politicians and others grappled with the aftermath of these disturbing events, the Maryland Commission on Civil Rights (MCCR) was also receiving an increasing number of requests from community members and organizations who were looking for ways to process and heal and to understand and address the continuing impacts of structural racism.

 In 2016, in response to this renewed focus on race relations in Baltimore, the University of Baltimore (UB) developed and offered a new course and series of community discussions entitled, Divided Baltimore: How Did We Get Here, Where Do We Go?
 Local high school and college students as well as Baltimore-area community members attended sessions led by various guest speakers to examine the history of racism and segregation and to explore the solutions for Baltimore moving forward.